dmodel-ai/dmodel-ai.github.io/nullability/blog_post.md

 # Acknowledgements and Cite As

-We thank Leo Gao, Chlesea Voss, and Zhanna Kaufman for their comments and suggestions during the drafting process.
+We thank Leo Gao, Chelsea Voss, and Zhanna Kaufman for their comments and suggestions during the drafting process.

 ```
 @article{dmodel2025null,